sigp/eth-mnemonic-to-keystore/README.md

 keystore will be saved to `--output-dir` with a UUID filename (*without* a `.json` extension).
 The keystore will be encrypted with `--password`.

+The UUID filename will be output to stdout.

 ## Cross-Compilation

 Cross-compilation is provided via [`cross`](https://github.com/cross-rs/cross/)